KarmanjyotSingh/The-Last-Ship/README.md

 ### Survive through the braveries of ocean , filled with enemy war ships and sail through the world surviving .

+### To Play :
+- cd to the game folder
+- npm i
+- run npm run dev
+- move over to localhost:3000 , and enjoy !!

 ### Features
 #### Controls :
 - <kbd>W</kbd> : To steer ship forward